I’m a teacher in a school with Connect Card. What do I need to know? Last Updated: Aug 01, 2019 Views: 120

 ConnectFVRL makes it easier than ever for teachers to incorporate digital resources from the public library into their curriculum.
 In order to access these digital materials themselves, teachers will need a FVRLibraries Card.
 If you do not have a personal library card, you can apply for an eCard.This will provide instant access to our digital collection.

 If you are interested in receiving an Educator Card, which provides access to eResources as well as physical materials for curriculum support, you can sign up at any staffed FVRL library.
-For more information, you can read the Educator Card Brochure or print out an application.
+For more information, you can read the Educator Card flyer or print out an application.

-Just like with physical books, the library has a set amount of ebooks and eAudiobooks that can be checked out at one time through Overdrive (ebooks and eAudiobooks) and RBdigital (eAudiobooks only).
+Just like with physical books, the library has a set amount of eBooks and eAudiobooks that can be checked out at one time through Overdrive (eBooks and eAudiobooks) and RBdigital (eAudiobooks only).
 Usually, we do not have enough copies of one title to lend out to an entire class through these resources.

 What kind of assistance does FVRL provide to teachers and their students about Connect Card?